Ramakrishna Mission: Monastic Order

 After the death of Ramakrishna in 1886, his young disciples organised themselves into a new monastic order.
 The original monastery at Baranagar, known as Baranagar Math, was subsequently moved to the nearby Alambazar area in 1892, then to Nilambar Mukherjee's Garden House, south of the present Belur Math in 1898 before finally being shifted in January 1899 to a newly acquired plot of land at Belur in Howrah district by Vivekananda.

 Attitude towards politics

-Almost 95% of the monks possess voter ID cards for the sake of identification and particularly for traveling, as they are forced by governmental authorities to seek a voter ID card.
+Almost 95% of the monks possess voter ID cards for the sake of identification and particularly for travelling, as they are forced by governmental authorities to seek a voter ID card.
 But they generally use it only for identification purpose and not for voting though they are not forbidden to vote.
 As individuals, the monks may have political opinions, but these are not meant to be discussed in public.

 The Mission, had, however, supported the movement of Indian independence, with a section of the monks keeping close apolitical relations with freedom fighters of various camps.
 A number of political revolutionaries later joined the Ramakrishna Order.